Matt-Manalang/Ethics-Under-Attack/README.md

 ## 📜 Inspiration

+The gameplay of **Ethics Under Attack** is inspired by **Organ Attack**, a fast-paced educational card game known for its strategic attack-and-defense mechanics.

+**Ethics Under Attack** is an original educational card game inspired by the general style of play found in Organ Attack.
+All educational content, engineering ethics concepts, card effects, rules, game mechanics, artwork, graphic design, and written materials were independently created and developed for this project based on the **Global Issues in Engineering Ethics** module.

-The game's mechanics are inspired by **Organ Attack**, while its educational content is based on the **Global Issues in Engineering Ethics** module, transforming engineering ethics concepts into an engaging and competitive tabletop experience.
+The game was designed to transform engineering ethics concepts into an engaging and competitive tabletop experience while promoting ethical decision-making, strategic thinking, and collaborative learning.

 ---